Student Equipment

 • DetailedSpecifications:

 • We recommend students get a MacBook.
 The MacBook Pro is more powerful and expandable and will probably last longer as a powerful computer.
 As our work requires extended high processing loads the additional cooling in the MacBook Pro models will also probably help their longevity.
-However, the M1 powered MacBook Air is also a very capable computer.
+However, the M4 powered MacBook Air is also a very capable computer with enough RAM and Storage.

 • Processor: